-Once this quote was said by one of the panelist (to be honest, I don’t recall who said it), almost immediately Olivia Pope and Mary-Jane Paul came into the conversation.
-These women, are powerful, they stand up for what they want, they are warriors in this world and they demand the respect that they deserve.
-Yet sometimes, all we do as a society is focus on the negative.
-We focus on the fact that both of them have affairs with married men (which is wrong and I also questioned why just about every black women on TV is an adulterer), however, what it reveals, and I guess what the writers are trying to illustrate is that these characters are flawed.
-They are humans, they make mistakes and I believe that’s what I love about modern day television, the fact that there’s a form of reality and relataibility.
+Once this quote was said by one of the panelists (to be honest, I don’t recall who said it), almost immediately Olivia Pope and Mary-Jane Paul came into the conversation.
+These women are powerful, they stand up for what they want, they are warriors in this world and they demand the respect that they deserve.
+Yet sometimes all we do as a society is focus on the negative.
+We focus on the fact that both of them have affairs with married men (which is wrong and I also questioned why just about every black woman on TV is an adulterer), however, what it reveals, and I guess what the writers are trying to illustrate is that these characters are flawed.
+They are humans, they make mistakes and I believe that’s what I love about modern-day television; the characters are flawed and relatable.
 When I watched Full House growing up, if one of the kids lied or did something wrong, it would always come to light at the end of the episode.
 I hated that even as a kid because that’s not reality.
 Sometimes, we lie and get away with it.
-So in a sense, there’s a certain recreation of characters in the media, where not only are they powerful but they are extremely flawed.
+So in a sense, there’s a certain rebirth of characters in the media, where not only are they powerful but they are extremely flawed, and that’s okay.

 Speaking of relatable characters, there’s an influx of relatable African American women characters on TV.
-I still love how real first season of Being Mary Jane was when she smelled her bra after she took it off.
-I love how Cookie in Empire, although a bit exaggerated, is a real mama from the hood, who will beat you with a broom if you get out of line, but will love you with all her heart at the same time.
-However, there are still some farfetched or unattainable stereotypes of women that people don’t necessarily relate to (ie. Basketball Wives or Bad Girls Club).
+I still love how real the first season of Being Mary Jane was when she smelled her bra after she took it off.
+I love how Cookie on Empire, although a bit exaggerated, is a real mama from the hood, who will beat you with a broom if you get out of line but will love you with all her heart at the same time.
+However, there are still some farfetched or unattainable stereotypes of women that people don’t necessarily relate to (i.e. Basketball Wives or Bad Girls Club ).

-I believe Farai took the lead on this by saying since American media is not going to showcase our own culture and stories, we have to seek it out ourselves (or create it ourselves), She also brought up an excellent point, that while our sisters are watching us, we are not watching them.
-For example, Demetria went to South Afica and told a story of being on the bus with a bunch of local women who could not stop talking about Real Housewives of Atlanta-however, as pervasive as American culture is, what are these women stories?
-Why aren’t we just as curious of their lifestyle as they are about ours?
+I believe Farai took the lead on this by saying since American media is not going to showcase our own culture and stories, we have to seek it out ourselves (or create it ourselves).
+She also brought up an excellent point, that while our sisters are watching us, we are not watching them.
+For example, Demetria went to South Africa and told a story of being on the bus with a bunch of local women who could not stop talking about Real Housewives of Atlanta, however, as pervasive as American culture is, the bigger question is, what are our African brother and sisters stories?
+Why aren’t we just as curious about their lifestyle as they are about ours?

-The panelist proceeded to tell stories of their time abroad where they were misjudged because of the images these people witnessed on television.
-One of the questions that was addressed was, Are reality shows doing a grand disserve to black women in media?
+The panelist proceeded to tell stories of their time abroad where they were misjudged because of the images portrayed on television.
+One of the questions that were addressed was, Are reality shows doing a grand disservice to black women in media?
 And to be honest there’s no correct answer.
-We claim we want positive television but it’s too boring to watch and we get excited when there’s hair pulling and cursing at one another so whose to blame?
-The networks who want to make money?
+We claim we want positive television but then complain that it’s too boring to watch and we get excited when there’s hair pulling and cursing at one another, so who’s to blame?
+The networks that want to make money?
 Or the audience that doesn’t demand change?

 Something is invested in giving black people negative images of themselves- Demetria

-The conversation was lead finally to the power of Black Twitter.
-Black Twitter is basically African Americans who tweet and weigh in on issues going on in real time.
+The conversation was led finally to the power of Black Twitter.
+Black Twitter is basically African Americans who tweet and weigh in on issues going on in real-time.
 Whether it’s roasting Damon Dash for that unreasonable interview he did with the Breakfast Club or weighing in on the verdict for Trayvon Martin and Eric Garner, black twitter enforce change.
-It’s a collective and its very powerful to see the things that we can accomplish when we come together.
-The trick now is how do we actually stick together on all facets.
+It’s a collective and it’s very powerful to see the things that we can accomplish when we come together.
+The question now is how do we actually stick together on all facets?

 @schomburglive @abrandnewworld @abelleinbk @vanessa_kdeluca @farai